Dynamical mechanisms for deuteron production at mid-rapidity in relativistic heavy-ion collisions from SIS to RHIC energies: Model description

-In order to overcome this problem of the semi-classical approach, we recall that in our previous study~\cite{Glassel:2021rod} we calculated cluster observables at the ``physical time" $t$ for different rapidity $y$, which accounts for the time dilatation between the cluster rest frame and the center-of mass system of of heavy-ion reaction: $t=t_0\cdot \cosh{y_{cm}}$, where $t_0 $ is the cluster ``freeze-out" time at mid-rapidity.
-We called $t$ the ``physical time" because it marks identical times in the rest systems.
+In order to overcome this problem of the semi-classical approach, we recall that in our previous study~\cite{Glassel:2021rod} we calculated cluster observables at the ``physical time" $t$, which accounts for the time dilatation between the cluster rest frame and the center-of mass system of heavy-ion reaction: $t=t_0\cdot \cosh{y_{cm}}$, where $t_0 $ is the cluster ``freeze-out" time at mid-rapidity and $y_{cm}$ is the rapidity of the center-of-mass of the cluster in the calculational frame, the center-of-mass system of the heavy-ion reaction.
+We called $t$ the ``physical time" because it marks the identical times in the rest systems.
 The time $t_0 $ was determined such that we could reproduce the total experimental multiplicities of the clusters at mid-rapidity.
-Also we verified that the choice of $t$ affected only the multiplicity, but neither the form of the rapidity distribution nor that of the transverse momentum distribution.
+Also we verified that the choice of $t$ affects only the multiplicity and neither the form of the rapidity distribution nor that of the transverse momentum distribution.

-\subsubsection{Advanced MST}
+\subsubsection{{``}Advanced{''} MST}

 This numerical artifact can be surmounted by freezing the internal degrees of freedom of the cluster when it is not anymore in contact (neither by collisions nor by potential interactions) with fellow hadrons, which are not part of the cluster.
 This freezing can be applied to the ``collision history" file which contains the positions and momenta of the baryons as a function of time.
 Therefore, it does not influence the dynamics of the reaction.
 This so-called \textit{stabilization} procedure works as follows and the results are presented in Fig.~\ref{fig:AS}: \begin{itemize} \item[1)] Nucleons can be part of a cluster only after they have had their last elastic or inelastic collision.
 At each time step $t_i=t_0+i\cdot \Delta t$ the positions and momenta of all nucleons are recorded and clusters are identified by means of the MST algorithm.
 This is the standard MST method shown as dashed lines in Fig.~\ref{fig:AS}, for $A=2$ (green line) and $A=3$ (red).